farhadrasheed02/farhadrasheed02/README.md

 **farhadrasheed02/farhadrasheed02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 Here are some ideas to get you started:
-- 🔭 I’m currently working on  Java, Cucumber Framework, TestNg, Soap, API, REST Assured
+- 🔭 I’m currently working on  Java, Cucumber Framework, TestNg, Soap, API, REST Assured, Playwright
 - 🌱 I’m currently learning  Java Advance , Data Structure
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->